geoffnolan/HW5-Winter2019/README.md

 - Clicking on the link forked this repository to your account on github.
 - Clone the repository to your local computer.
 - Edit homework5.py.
 You can comment out most of the test cases using triple double quotes and then just get one thing working at a time.
 Then add the changed file to the staging area and commit the changes.
+You should commit after you get each test case working.
+You earn points for up to 3 commits.
 - When you are done with all your changes push back to your github repository.
 - Add the URL to your github repository on Canvas.